 Fir Grove

-After the large auction of three of the village farms, in 1869 – ‘Lot 1’, Fir Grove Farm had a period of turbulent ownership.
+After the large auction of three of the village farms in 1869 – ‘Lot 1’, the farm at Fir Grove, had a period of turbulent ownership.
 Much of this resulted from the fall in land prices in the early 1870s when USA farming expanded and was able to flood the British market with lower-cost produce.
 The depression in British land prices would have been especially difficult for anyone who was heavily exposed through a large mortgage for farmland.
-At that time, the new owners of Fir Grove Farm were ensnared in this problem and, eventually – resulting from the death of a lender – a bankruptcy ensued.
+At that time, the new owners of Fir Grove Farm were ensnared in this problem and, eventually, resulting from the death of a lender, a bankruptcy ensued.

 The legal consequences remained for years.
 The Thorpe sisters became the new owners – with Dennis William Long as a new Fir Grove tenant farmer from 1889.
 The owners saw him as a potential buyer but, reading between the lines, the parties appear to have had difficulty in agreeing on an acceptable price.